 I know you're scared, and that you'd prefer to sit on the couch and watch Disney movies.

 Yet, Governor's School launches you into dimensions of the world that I didn't know existed...

-After the wonderful six-week experience, I'm no longer afraid to grow up. - GSW THEATER STUDENT, 2010
+After the wonderful six-week experience, I'm no longer afraid to grow up.

+- GSW THEATER STUDENT, 2010

-Governor's School is the perfect experience for those who want to engage with others and want to learn and try new things. - GSW STUDENT, 2017
+Governor's School is the perfect experience for those who want to engage with others and want to learn and try new things.

+- GSW STUDENT, 2017

 We plan Governor's School activities for seven days a week.
 We are different from a summer school or even most summer enrichment programs as we undertake to incorporate many different experiences and many layers of experience in our common life.
-In order to keep our community as safe as possible during the pandemic, and to limit possible exposure to COVID 19 we will not allow students to leave campus during the session.

-Should a student have to leave campus for medical reasons, the director will communicate with the student and their parents regarding how to proceed.
+Should a student have to leave campus for medical reasons, the Site Director will communicate with the student and their parents regarding how to proceed.